Governor Generals of India

 Following events occurred during his tenure:

-The Indian Coinage and Paper Currency Act passed in 1899.
+In 1899, the Indian Coinage and Paper Currency Act was passed.

 Northwest Frontier Province was created in 1900.